 The Makes That Didn't Make It remembers the lost American automakers, great and small, in picture and in story.
-The Makes are mostly sorted into the historical era in which they met their demise.
+They are sorted below into the historical era in which they met their demise.
 If one of the boxes below has a title, click the picture to get the story.
 The makes are also highlighted under the Index of Makes Histories to the right.
 If you don't see your favorite do be patient and try again at a later date.
-I want to do justice to each story.
-That takes time.
+I want to do justice to each story and that takes time.

 The Recently Departed

 Throughout the evolution of the automobile economic hard times have naturally selected out the weakest Makes.
-Between the bursting of the DotCom Bubble and the Great Recession, the first decade of the 20th Century sent a fair share of storied marques to their graves.
+Between the bursting of the DotCom Bubble and the Great Recession, the first decade of the 20th Century sent some storied names to their graves, as well as others that won’t be as sorely missed.

 The Age of Malaise